withastro/roadmap/proposals/0053-responsive-images.md

 Currently, Astro image services do not support cropping, and if the target image aspect ratio does not match the source image it will be stretched.
 While image services do support the height property, the built-in image service ignores it, and other services do not get passed the properties needed to handle cropping.
 Most of the underlying services do support cropping though, so could implement cropping in their image services if needed, normally with a single parameter.
 The sharp library that powers the default service supports cropping, with a wide range of options.

 While these responsive images do not rely on crop support in the services, it will give better results, with smaller image sizes when the aspect ratio is different.
 Currently the full image is served, with the image needing to be cropped using CSS in the browser.
 This means a lot of wasted pixels being sent.
-Adding crop support would mean only the needed image sizes would be sent.
+Adding crop support means only the needed image sizes would be sent.

-For that reason, this RFC includes image service crop support as a goal, though it is not a blocker for the initial feature.

 #### New `ImageTransform` properties